Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 ## Version 1.16

+- Fixed crash when closing the game (introduce in 1.14)
 - Fixed second eagle memory handle crash (when releasing the eagle)
 - Fixed several tiles which allowed moving into walls (bandit's house, spannenberg and illien inn)
 - Greatly improved Sansri's temple